 Clean Out Your Gutters

 In the fall, you’ll need to regularly check and clean out your gutters of foliage, which can build up and prevent water from draining through the downspout.
 Clogged gutters are a concern because they can lead to water pooling and soaking through the various layers of your roof.
-As weather gets colder, this water can start to freeze and damage both your roof and gutter system.
+As the weather gets colder, this water can start to freeze and damage both your roof and gutter system.
 Keep your gutters clean to allow water to flow freely away from the home and to prevent further damages during winter storms.

 Watch the Thermostat